Literatefool/Comprehensive-NPC-System/documentations/Unimplemented/UseAnimationController_Implementation_Plan.md

    - Gradually increase to 100, 500, 1000
    - Monitor performance at each step

-2. **Implement Validation**
+2. **Server Authority for Critical Systems**

-   - Always validate critical events on server
+   - Always validate combat/damage events on server (health is server-authoritative)
-   - Use position sanity checks
+   - ❌ DO NOT implement position validation (causes false positives from ping)
-   - Implement rate limiting
+   - ❌ DO NOT implement rate limiting (punishes high-ping players)
+   - Accept that client has position authority as a design trade-off

 3. **Distribute Load**